 - Start by bringing a pot of water to boil, then placing a larger glass bowl over it.
 You’ll do all of the recipe in the glass bowl!!
 THIS is my “double-boiler”.

 - In the glass bowl, whisk together the confectioners’ sugar, water, corn syrup and extracts.
-Note… you can eliminate or substitute different extracts to suit your recipe/tastes.
-I think lemon extract would also make an amazing icing!!

 - Continue whisking or stirring the until the mixture becomes smooth and consistent.
-It should be thin enough to drizzle from a spoon, but not so then that it all runs off the cake!
+It should be thin enough to drizzle from a spoon, but not so thin that it all runs off the cake!
 You can also check the temperature and when it reaches 92° F, it’s good.

 - When it’s ready, add in the white chocolate chips and stir until melted.
 I like to turn down the heat but keep my water steaming underneath as I work to keep the icing from setting up!

 - Now – there are many ways to coat petit fours (dip, drizzle, pour the icing, etc.) and I can’t tell you what’s best!
 You can see several methods in the Mini Cakes, Many Ocassions Craftsy Class, but for me, I like to dip the cake while it’s frozen.